Honors Capstone Project

 I successfully identified a PCR and restriction enzyme digest method for identifying lhx1b mutants.
 This was exciting as it was a completely novel method for identifying these fish.
 Furthermore, my results demonstrated that homozygous lhx1b mutants are viable which was previously unknown.
 My injection results demonstrate that lhx1b and lhx5 splice-blocking MOs are also an effective tool for knocking-down the function of these two genes.
 In contrast, the lhx1a MOs that I tried were not effective.
 My RNA injection results were inconclusive and I determined that a higher concentration was probably needed to impact Lhx1 and Lhx5 function.

 Balakirsky, Samantha, "Investigating the Roles of Lhx1a, Lhx1b, and Lhx5 in Zebrafish Spinal Cord Interneuron Specification and Function" (2012).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 135.

 Creative Commons License